shopware/docs/concepts/framework/data-abstraction-layer.md

 In contrast to most Symfony applications, Shopware uses no ORM, but a thin abstraction layer called the data abstraction layer \(DAL\).
 The DAL is implemented with the specific needs of Shopware in mind and lets developers access the database via pre-defined interfaces.
 Some concepts used by the DAL, like Criteria, may sound familiar to you if you know [Doctrine](https://symfony.com/doc/current/doctrine.html) or other ORMs.
 A reference to more in-depth documentation about the DAL can be found below.

+Refer to [Shopware entity relationship model](https://developers.shopware.com/assets/pdf/erd.pdf) which illustrates various tables in different colors and their relationships.

 ### CRUD operations

 An EntityRepository is used to interact with the DAL.
 This is the recommended way for developers to interface with the DAL or the database in general.